Team-Redefined/.github/profile/README.md

 ## Is Team Redefined only doing games?

 No!
 There can be times where we do animations for fun!

+## How can I get into contact with the developers?

+Sox: Discord (user: functionsilly)
+Inakuro: DOESN'T WANT INTERACTION
+Rodney: DOESN'T WANT INTERACTION
+Sage: DOESN'T WANT INTERACTION
+Route7: DOESN'T WANT INTERACTION